 Copper Toxicity Signs & Symptoms

-- Gastrointestinal issues: These are common, especially when copper toxicity is due to ingestion.
+- Gastrointestinal issues: These are common, especially when copper exposure is due to ingestion.
 Symptoms can include abdominal pain, vomiting blood (hematemesis), black, tarry stools (melena), jaundice (yellowing of the skin and eyes), lack of appetite (anorexia), severe thirst, diarrhea, and vomiting.
 The presence of blue-green material in vomit or stools can be a telltale sign.

 - Neurological symptoms: Altered mental state, headache, and rapid heart rate (tachycardia) can also be present.
 More severe neurological symptoms can include depression, fatigue, irritability, excitability, and difficulty focusing.